metagraph-dev/metagraph/docs/getting_started/use_case_2_netflix_kevin_bacon.rst

-Use Case 2: Kevin Bacon of Neflix 2019
+Use Case 2: Kevin Bacon of Netflix 2019
 ======================================

 Download this as a :download:`notebook </_downloads/notebooks/kevin_bacon.tar.gz>`.